Career

 Practical Workplace Strategies

 Set 3 small goals for your first 90 days.
-For instance, "Have 1-on-1s with all team members," "Understand current project status," "Make one improvement proposal."
+For instance, have 1-on-1s with all team members, understand current project status, make one improvement proposal.
 Small wins build confidence.
+The key is framing goals at the level of actions you can control.
+Goals dependent on others' evaluations, like getting praised, only amplify anxiety.

-Honestly tell a trusted senior "I am still getting up to speed."
-Employees with mentors adapt about 40% faster.
+Honestly tell a trusted senior that you are still getting up to speed.
+Employees with a mentor adapt about 40% faster.
+What you gain from mentoring is not just solutions but the normalizing reassurance that your feelings are not abnormal.

 Correcting Cognitive Distortions

 When feeling inadequate, list the evidence.
-Then list counter-evidence (your actual achievements).
+Then list counter-evidence, your actual achievements.
 Usually, counter-evidence outweighs the negative.
+Repeating this exercise builds the habit of distinguishing beliefs from facts.

 Organizational Solutions

 Imposter syndrome is not just individual; organizational culture matters.
-Psychologically safe teams (no-blame cultures) have about 35% lower imposter syndrome rates.
+Psychologically safe teams, those with no-blame cultures, have about 35% lower imposter syndrome rates.
 Managers should repeatedly communicate that imperfect contributions are welcome.

 Key Takeaways